Guests Will Be Here in 20 Minutes! Tackle Last-Minute Clutter

 The guests who visit frequently know to use the side entrance to your mudroom, but if you’re hosting relatives or friends for the first time, they might choose to enter through the front door.
 Either way, you need to quickly declutter and organize both spaces.

 You’re probably glad that your kids take off their shoes when they enter the house this time of year so they don’t track snow or mud through the house.
-But if there are extra pairs sitting in your entryway, move them to their rightful storage area.
-Place them back in cubbies or on shelves in your mudroom if you’ve got the storage space.
-If not, put them back in individuals’ closets where they belong.
+But if there are extra pairs of boots and sneakers sitting in your entryway, move them to their rightful storage area.
+Place them back in cubbies or on shelves in your mudroom if you’ve got the storage space for their shoes and those of your guests.
+If you’re short on space, ask yours kids to put them back in their own bedroom closets.